dmlc/xgboost/doc/build.rst

 An up-to-date version of the CUDA toolkit is required.

-From the command line on Linux starting from the xgboost directory:
+From the command line on Linux starting from the XGBoost directory:

 .. code-block:: bash